PerMalmberg/du-yfs/Manual.md

 * 1x OR operator
 * 1x 2-Counter
 * 2x Manual Switch
-* Any number of gates/doors
+* Any number of gates/doors.
+At least four medium sliding doors if you're setting up a space dock.

 Link the following elements on the ground/space construct as follows.
 You *must* link the element in the order below.
 Names in [square brackets] identify different elements of the same type, make sure to link to/from the correct one.